getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

  - Resolve issues by including the issue number in your commit message
  - Receive email notifications when your code gets deployed

-Additionally, releases are used for applying [source maps]({%- link _documentation/platforms/javascript/sourcemaps/index.md -%})
+Additionally, the Sentry SDK uses releases for applying [source maps]({%- link _documentation/platforms/javascript/sourcemaps/index.md -%}).

 Setting up releases is a 3-step process:
 1. [Configure Your SDK]({%- link _documentation/workflow/releases.md -%}#configure-sdk)